lessons learned you can apply immediately to your own homeschool. What happened when I gave my child Charlotte Mason exams for the first time?

 Lesson the first- your child won't remember what you think she will

-What speaks to me is not what will speak to my daughter and vice versa.
+What speaks to me is not what will speak to my child and vice versa.
 Things that I had felt were the important parts of the story were not the details that necessarily stuck in her mind.

 This is one of the things that Charlotte Mason says, that we need to get out of the way between the student and the author (or the expert), and let the child get information mind to mind.
 When we put ourselves between them either through lectures or by interpreting, we don't let them experience the material directly.